-In this article you will reveal some organic pest control techniques using tools straight from nature which is much more effective over time than the expensive patch products we are about to cover.
+In this article you will discover some organic pest control techniques using tools straight from nature which is much cheaper and more effective over time than the expensive chemical pesticides that you can buy.

 First off I would like to see what the definition of “Organic” is so we can get a clear understanding.